-Rails to Trails of Wayne County owns the right-of-way of an abandoned Cleveland, Akron and Columbus (CA&C) rail line from Clinton to the city of Orrville and is working on converting it into a trail called the Heartland Trail.

-Rails to Trails of Wayne County completed a feasibility study of Trail Gap 6a in 2020 and is currently raising funds for project construction.
-A total of \$55,000 in state funding has already been secured for 650 feet of trail in Marshallville.
+Rails to Trails of Wayne County owns the right-of-way of an abandoned Cleveland, Akron and Columbus (CA&C) rail line from Clinton to Orrville and is working on converting it into a trail called the Heartland Trail.
+The group completed a feasibility study of Trail Gap 6a in 2020 and is currently raising project construction funds.
+State funding totaling \$55,000 has been secured for 650 feet of trail in Marshallville.